-Last year, Jay chatted with us here at LitStack about his book Green.
+In 2013, Jay chatted with us here at LitStack about his book Green.
 He said it was a parent’s book.
-He said the main character had elements of his own strong, determined daughter.
+He said the main character had elements of his strong, determined daughter.
 It wasn’t, though, his legacy, I don’t think.
 Jay’s legacy, to me, is perseverance.
 It is the notion of fighting, of working, of enduring despite the hurdles thrown in your path.
 So, today I am honoring my friend Jay and I hope you will too.
 Today, I’m stepping away from this site, from the world, from the internet and I’m writing.

 To Lisa and The Child and to all those who loved Jay, I send you my deepest condolences and heartfelt sympathies.
 They aren’t much, but they are true and sincere.